 New PC Setup

-Get Your PC Setup Properly From The Start
+Get Your Computer Setup Properly From The Start

-Moving to a shiny new pc is not always straightforward.
-Your faithful old computer, used daily for many years, has software, data and settings that have to be transferred to your new PC.
-Not only does your data need to be transferred but software has to be installed on the new computer which can not be copied from one to PC to another.
+A new computer setup is not always straightforward when moving from your old faithful computer.
+Your old hardware, used daily for many years, has software, data and settings that must be transferred to your new PC.
+Not only does your data need to be transferred but software has to be installed on the new computer which cannot be copied from one to PC to another.
 Programs such as Microsoft Office may need updating, whilst applications such as Outlook Express (which is no longer available) have to be upgraded to a new program such as Outlook.

 PC Repair Leeds can provide a professional service to help you transition.
 Ordinarily, the process takes less than one hour and will help with the following: